Switching from Wegovy to Mounjaro

 Can you switch from semaglutide to Mounjaro?

 Yes, semaglutide is the active ingredient in Wegovy, so this is the same as switching from Wegovy to Mounjaro.
-You should do this with the help of a doctor and you’ll need to wait at least 5 weeks between.
+You should do this with the help of a doctor, and you can start your first Mounjaro dose a week (7 days) after your last Wegovy dose.

 How long should I wait to switch from Wegovy to Mounjaro?

-You should wait at least 5 weeks after finishing Wegovy to switch to Mounjaro.
-Your body needs time for all of the active ingredient to leave your system before you start a new treatment.
+You should wait at least 7 days after finishing Wegovy to switch to Mounjaro.
+Your body needs time for all of the active ingredients to leave your system before you start a new treatment.

 Are Mounjaro and Wegovy interchangeable?